Do you want to create a DMARC record?

 - In basic terms, the TTL (Time to Live) setting is like an expiration date for your DNS.
 We recommend leaving the TTL setting on Auto, which is typically 4 hours.
 The setting isn’t crucial, so you can safely select 24 hours or 14400 if that’s the only option you have.

 Some providers may ask for an alignment rule.
-It’s OK to exclude that since it’s not required for DMARC to work.
+It’s OK to exclude that since it’s not required for your DMARC text record to work.

 So after pasting in the rule, here’s our finished DMARC record: